dbompart/hive_warehouse_connector/README.md

+# TO BE FIXED ---- NEEDS TO BE UPDATED FOR CDP 7.x

 # Spark - HiveWarehouseConnector Quick Setup

 The purpose of this repo is to provide quick examples and utililities to work on a Spark and Hive integration on HDP 3.1.4